 This ‘new’ locomotive is intended mainly for switching, but can also be used with light freight trains.
 It was shown for the first time at the TRAKO International Fair in Gdańsk in October 2007.
 First example – a rebuilt SM42, designated 6Dg-01 – was delivered to the Częstochowa steelworks.
-Two more (6Dg-02 and 6Dg-03), for the same operator, followed in November 2008 and further three were delivered in 2009.
+Two more (6Dg-02 and 6Dg-03), for the same operator, followed in November 2008.
 In June 2011, Kraków-based PNUIK track maintenance company took delivery of 6Dg-025 (ex SM42-2361) and 6Dg-026 (ex SM42-2137).
 Two more, 6Dg-033 (ex SM42-2128) and 6Dg-046 (ex SM42-7585) for another private operator, PTK Koltar, followed in August and November 2011, respectively.
-Pol-Miedź Trans has been the largest customer, with nineteen examples delivered between September 2011 and 2016 (starting with 6Dg-039, ex SM42-2037).
+Pol-Miedź Trans has been the largest customer, with fifteen examples delivered between September 2011 and 2016 (starting with 6Dg-039, ex SM42-2037).
 Some of them were fitted with remote control equipment.
 Another major recipient was Lotos Kolej, which has teen locomotives obtained in 2015 and 2016; some of them previously saw service with other operators.
-Currently (mid-2017) fleets of various private operators include 48 locomotives of this type and further deliveries are likely to follow.
+Currently (late 2019) fleets of eleven private operators include 49 locomotives of this type, most of them converted from SM42s, but several from SU42s.
+This number includes two owned by Newag: 6Dg-139 (ex SM42-560) and 6Dg-140 (ex SU42-515).
+As the conversion is considered successful, further deliveries are likely to follow.

 Main technical data